Uni-NTFM: A Unified Foundation Model for EEG Signal Representation Learning: Methodology

 \section{Methodology}

-This section explains the core paradigm of the Uni-NTFM, a self-supervised foundation model we proposed to address the challenges of large scale EEG representation learning.
-We think it is necessary to cooperatively analyze three fundamental properties of EEG signals: temporal dynamics, spectral rhythms, and spatial topology.
-In additon, to efficiently process these complex multi-domain representations, a sparsely-activated MoE pipeline is required.
-To this end, we have designed a hierarchical information processing paradigm, as shown in Figure~\ref{fig.BFM_model.png}, which simulates a process of EEG signals from multi-domain perception and cross-domain fusion to high-level cognitive learning.
+This section explains the paradigm of Uni-NTFM, a self-supervised foundation model proposed to address the challenges of large-scale EEG representation learning.
+We believe that it is essential to synergistically analyze three intrinsic properties of EEG signals: waveform morphology, spectral rhythms, and spatial topology.
+Furthermore, to efficiently process these complex multi-domain representations, a sparsely-activated MoE pipeline is required.
+Thus, we design a hierarchical information processing framework, as shown in Figure~\ref{fig.BFM_model.png}, which simulates the neural processing: from multi-domain perception and cross-domain fusion to high-level cognitive specialization.